Centre for Research on Multinational Corporations: Mission and activities

+The main sectors under research by SOMO are the electronics, energy & water, minerals, agriculture & food, clothing, pharmaceuticals and the financial sectors.
+SOMO is governed as a foundation (stichting) and is run by a multidisciplinary team of researchers and policy experts.
+The center collaborates with hundreds of organizations globally and hosts and participates in numerous networks, such as GoodElectronics, OECD Watch, Lobbywatch, Mind the Gap Consortium, MVO Platform, and Tax Justice NL.

+Documenting corporate complicity

+SOMO has documented the involvement of European, and specifically Dutch, corporations and financial institutions in activities linked to Israel’s policies in the occupied Palestinian territories.
+SOMO has raised concerns about the role of European investors and companies in supplying goods, services, or financing that may contribute to violations of international law, including alleged war crimes.
+In particular, SOMO has reported on how Dutch pension funds and banks have held investments in Israeli companies operating in illegal settlements or providing military technologies used in operations in Gaza and the West Bank.
+Critics and human rights advocates have pointed to this corporate involvement as part of broader European complicity in what some international legal bodies and observers have described as Israel’s commission of crimes against humanity, including apartheid and, more recently, accusations of genocide.

 History

 Establishment

 In the early 1970s, large groups of Dutch people declared themselves in solidarity with the reform politics of the Chilean President Allende.
-At the time, the process of democratising the Chilean economy was threatened by the manipulations of multinational - mainly American - corporations with interests in Chile.
+At the time, the process of democratizing the Chilean economy was threatened by the manipulations of multinational - mainly American - corporations with interests in Chile.
 The violent overthrow of the Allende government in 1973 elicited mass fury against the multinationals.
-Several Third World organisations and sympathisers decided to establish a research bureau to monitor the activities and interests of these multinational companies.
-This led, in 1973, to the establishment of Centre for Research on Multinational Corporations (SOMO).
-Two of the organisations involved in setting up SOMO were X-Y Beweging and Sjaloom.
+Several Third World organizations and sympathizers decided to establish a research bureau to monitor the activities and interests of these multinational companies.
+This led, in 1973, to the establishment of SOMO.
+Two of the organizations involved in setting up SOMO were X-Y Beweging and Sjaloom.
 X-Y and Sjaloom originally financed the wages and other costs of the first researcher.
-Later on, the growing SOMO organisation was funded for many years partly by subsidies from NCO (now NCDO).
+Later on, the growing SOMO organization was funded for many years partly by subsidies from NCO (now NCDO).

 In its early days, SOMO’s main focus was on developing countries.
 However, from 1975 on, SOMO carried out research in support of workers in the Netherlands who were employed by multinational companies.
 SOMO provided publications and training for works councils and trade union executive groups of almost all the major multinationals which had their head offices in the Netherlands.
-Many SOMO employees acted as experts for works councils of Dutch companies during restructuring, mergers and reorganisations.
+Many SOMO employees acted as experts for works councils of Dutch companies during restructuring, mergers and reorganizations.

 The rise of European Works Councils (EWCs) meant that – logically – SOMO had acquired a new, related, field of operation.
 Drawing up company profiles of multinational companies and providing support in setting up EWCs became a core field of SOMO in the 1980s and 1990s.
 Research into multinational companies and the business sectors dominated by them was also becoming an important field for research.